pbmor/VTK-FEB-LeastSquares/README.md

 VTKSummary:
     a python script and pdf that offer an intro to using vtk data

+echoframetime.csv:
+    csv files of information about the data sets, importantly, the time of opening and closing and if the data set is included

 The bav02 data is also included, which is used when FileConversion.py is run